Updated: Jul 17

-Jay almost quieted him, then realized no one but her could hear him anyway.
-He continued to shout.
+Jay almost quieted the ghost, then realized no one but her could hear it anyway.

+It continued to shout.
 “The others are dangerous!
 They are close and draw closer by the day!
 They will hurt you, Jay!
 They will hurt many, until they get what they seek!”
+It stopped, panting.

-He stopped, panting, while Jay stared at him, trying to process.
+Jay stared.
 “What object?
 What do you need me to do?”

 “Get it, Jay.
 Get it and destroy it.”

 Like the one ring?
 “Get it from where?
 Destroy it how?”
 Please don’t let him say I have to take it to a fiery volcano.